NicoFR75/PCA9533/README.md

 LED3 is using PSC0 and dimming from 100% to 0%
 LED4 is used as GPIO

-All logs are sent throught serial.
+All logs are sent through serial.

 Datasheet: